agglayer/gha-notify-release/README.md

 # Slack Release Notifier Action

-A GitHub Action that sends beautiful release notifications to Slack using a bot token with intelligent breaking change detection.
+A GitHub Action that sends beautiful release notifications to Slack using a bot token with intelligent breaking change and configuration change detection.

 ## Features

 - 🚀 Sends formatted release notifications to Slack
 - ⚠️ **Smart breaking change detection** from release notes and conventional commits
+- ⚙️ **Configuration change detection** for config files and diffs
-- 🎨 **Visual highlighting** with color-coded messages for breaking releases
+- 🎨 **Visual highlighting** with color-coded messages for different release types
 - 📝 Supports custom messages
 - 🔗 Includes release URLs
 - ✨ Beautiful formatting with emojis and timestamps